Surface Meshing with Pointwise

 - zoom

-- Press your - right mouse buttonwhile moving your mouse.
+right mouse buttonwhile moving your mouse.- rotate

-- Press your - right mouse buttonto a bring up a handy menu that gives you quick access to many functions.
+right mouse buttonto a bring up a handy menu that gives you quick access to many functions.
 All of these functions are also available in other places in Pointwise.

 Loading the Geometry Definition